Published On: May 1, 2025 | Last Updated: December 31, 2025

 - Cost of Capital

-Alternative financing often comes with higher costs than traditional lending.
+Alternative financing may carry higher pricing than traditional bank debt, reflecting execution speed, structural flexibility, and risk allocation.
 Beyond interest rates, businesses must account for application fees, origination charges, administrative costs, and potential early repayment penalties.
 These costs can significantly impact margins if not factored into financial planning.
 A detailed cost-benefit analysis is essential before proceeding. - Repayment Flexibility

 The repayment terms vary across financing types.
 Fixed monthly payments might not align with fluctuating revenue cycles, whereas variable models like revenue-based financing may offer more breathing room.
 Consider how repayments will affect cash flow, and assess whether the structure allows for early payoff without added penalties. - Funding Speed